DAY ONE OF THE U.S. ARMY BEST DRONE WARRIOR COMPETITION

-The U.S. Army Best Drone Warfighter Competition started on Feb.
-17, 2026 in Huntsville, AL., Active Duty, Reserve, and National Guard Soldiers will compete for the top warfighter while showcasing their agility, adaptability, and lethality as they adapt to the evolving modern battlefield.
+U.S. Army Soldiers participate in the Best Drone Warfighter Competition Day 1 in Huntsville, Ala., on Feb.
+18, 2026.
+Active Duty, Reserve, and National Guard Soldiers are competing for the top warfighter while showcasing their agility, adaptability, and lethality as they adapt to the evolving modern battlefield.
 (U.S. Army video by Sgt.
 Tien Dat Ngo)

 |Date Taken: